Jiostorm/C_S_S/README.md

 ## Computerized Sectioning System

-#### A research software prototype I developed for our Research Project
+#### A research software prototype I developed for our Research Project!

 ##### *Made by: George William Sison*